BJT1698/minimal/README.md

-# My personalization of the minima theme
+# My personalization of the minimal theme

 Nothing too special